sahanah-ganesh/ea-integration-test/README.md

 ```

 - Start Redis with the `redis-server` command in the terminal

+- Stop Redis with the `redis-cli shutdown` command in the terminal

 - You can run the server from your terminal instead of docker in dev: `npm run dev`